 Answer: Mobility, as flexibility comes under the mobility umbrella.

-You probably don't NEED anymore flexibility, but you may want it, especially if you're a yoga student/teacher.
+You probably don't need anymore flexibility, but you may want it, especially if you're a yoga student/teacher.

-Kapha types need to be aware that they may have more protection, but only up to a point.
+Water types need to be aware that they may have more protection, but only up to a point.
 At some point, they must be aware of moving beyond ranges of motion that an ordinary individual does not need to everyday life.